lherlein/helldivers-api-scraper/README.md

 ## Running the server

 Typescript is required to run the server.
-(BROKEN)

 To run the server, you must first build the code: